PillPopper/app/README.md

 # Pill Popper
 ## VITAMINS & MEDICINE REMINDER

-### A web based app for documenting the time you took your medication or vitamins.
+### An app for documenting the time you took your medication or vitamins.
 Helps to remind you if you've taken it that day.

+**Optimum use case: save as app onto homescreen of your device**

 Screen 1
 ![Pill Popper Screen 1 Preview](https://github.com/PillPopper/pillpopper/blob/master/pp1.jpg)